 - In a similar instance to the above, the rematch against Black Waltz Number 3 has similar stakes; they are tasked with returning Dagger to Brahne, and if they succeed in killing the rest of the party, instead of attacking, it will start hitting itself due to a combination of its mission (the only foe left is the one they're supposed to bring back alive) and some rather severe malfunctioning, by virtue of having their ass handed to them earlier.
 It's possible to win the fight by just letting your other members get killed, then wail on it with Dagger until it kills itself.

-- Also when Dagger loses her voice in the plot.
-During game-play, her ability to cast spells is impaired: every couple of turns will fail with a "Can't concentrate."
+- When Dagger loses her voice in the plot, during game-play her ability to cast spells is impaired: every couple of turns will fail with a "Can't concentrate."
 She gets better, though.

 - Final Fantasy X: